shabtronic/SeedCom/README.md

 - REBOOT
 - FILE
 -
-3) Change the internal libs baudrate
+~~3) Change the internal libs baudrate

-    see below "How do I change the transfer speed" - this must be done, else the code won't compile
+~~see below "How do I change the transfer speed" - this must be done, else the code won't compile

-4) Add to your project
+3) Add to your project

 add SeedComServer.cpp to your local makefile